Small Language Models for Your Niche Needs in 2025

 Take it, make it yours (or share it with those in your company who can), and put your business on the fast track to innovation.

-Graphic of a retro computer with the text "How to Use Small Language Models for Niche Needs in 2024" by HatchWorksAI.
+Graphic of a retro computer with colorful circuits, titled 'How to Use Small Language Models for Niche Needs [2025].'

 👋Hi, I’m David Berrio, Senior ML/AI engineer here at HatchWorks AI.
 I’m obsessed with all things AI and language models, spending much of my time learning how to leverage them to improve client software projects, our own processes at Hatchworks AI, and my personal hobbies.